Mimis Papaioannou: 1967–1968

 On 22 October 1967 he equalized the goal by Domazos and shaped the final 1–1 against Panathinaikos.
 On 12 November he scored a hat-trick against Panserraikos in a 4–0 win at home.
 Papaioannou scored a brace at the away 4–1 victory against Olympiacos.
 He scored his second hat-trick of the season, on 21 January 1968, against Vyzas Megara in a 6–1 home win.
 He also scored the winner in a 2–1 win over Panathinaikos.
 For the 1967–68 Balkans Cup, he scored in a 3–3 draw against Olimpija Ljubljana.
-Papaioannou celebrated his second championship with AEK at the end of the season, while also qualifying for the first time in their history to the European Cup.
+Papaioannou celebrated his second championship with AEK at the end of the season, while also getting the to the European Cup, for the first time in their history.

 1968–1969

 On 18 September 1968, Papaioannou scored in AEK's first win in the European Cup, opening the score in the 3–0 over Jeunesse Esch.
-On 27 October 1968 in Faliro against Olympiacos, while they were leading 3–2 with Papaioannou scoring once, after dismissal of the goalkeeper, Serafidis for kicking Sideris, the coach of AEK at the time, Branko Stanković decided not to make a substitution, sending Papaioannou to play as the goalkeeper for the remaining 5 minutes of the match.
-Papaioannou kept the post in tact, even making two great saves.
+On 27 October 1968 in the derby against Olympiacos at Faliro, AEK were leading by 3–2 with Papaioannou having scored once and by the end of the match their goalkeeper, Serafidis was sent-off after kicking Sideris.
+The coach of AEK at the time, Branko Stanković decided not to make his remaining substitution and sent Papaioannou to play under the posts for the remaining 5 minutes of the match.
+Papaioannou kept the post intact and he even made two saves.
 On 3 November 1968 he scored the fastest hat-trick ever achieved by an AEK player within 12 minutes, in the 5–2 win against Chalkida.
 As AEK advanced in the second round of the European Cup, he scored with an impressive header, at their first away win in the institution by 2–0, for the 2nd leg against AB, securing the club's qualification to quarter-finals.
 After successfully leading the yellow-blacks to the European Cup quarter-finals, he scored equalizing the score in the second leg against Spartak Trnava, but the goal that would send them to the extra time after 2–1 loss at home, never came and AEK were eliminated.
-That was the greatest season of a Greek club at the time, in a European competition.
+That was the greatest campaign for a Greek club at the time, in a European competition.
 On 14 May 1968 he scored another hat-trick at a Cup game against Lamia in a 5–0 win.